Centre for the Study of International Slavery

 - Tuesday 14 October, 5pm, Kuumba Imani Millennium Centre, 4 Princes Road, L8 1TH: Slavery and its Legacy: Questions and Answers for Liverpool, Britain and the Wider World, Sandew Hira (International Institute for Scientific Research) and Professor Stephen Small (University of California, Berkeley).
 Held as part of Merseyside Black History Month.

-- Tuesday 21 October: Legacies of Slavery: A Writer's Reflections on Blackness and Queerness, Professor Thomas Glave (SUNY-Binghampton).
+- Tuesday 21 October: Legacies of Slavery: A Writer's Reflections on Blackness and Queerness, Professor Thomas Glave (SUNY-Binghampton) in the Rendall Building.
 Co-sponsored by the Department of English.

 - Saturday 15 November, 1.45pm, School of the Arts Library, 19 Abercromby Square: Slavery From Liverpool to Mount Vernon: The Abolitionist Edward Rushton in Transatlantic Perspective, Professor John Oldfield (University of Hull).
 Co-sponsored by the Eighteenth-Century Worlds Centre and the Department of English.